pwilmart/mouse_lens_development_Khan2018_reanalysis/README.md

 6-day old|P6|8|3
 9-day old|P9|8|3

 The ages span important early development times and the ages are mostly 3-days apart.
 The mouse strain is not stated in the above reference.
 An earlier transcript study suggests that the mice are C57BL/6 strain from Charles River.
 The gestation period for C57BL/6 mice is 19 days from a web search.
-The gestational period was not stated in the paper (the E18 and P0 ages are probably more like one day apart).
+The gestational period was not stated in the paper (the E18 and P0 ages are probably 1 to 1.5 days apart).

 I do not know what to call repeated pools of different biological subjects.
 They are not true biological replicates because the pooling is a form of averaging.
 Variance is likely lower for a set of pooled samples compared to the same number of individual samples; however, inbred mouse stains have low biological variance by design.
+They are not strictly technical replicates either as sample collection and processing was done independently.

 ---